BlockchainCommons/torgap/Docs/FAQ.md

 ### What is the Future of Torgap?

 Blockchain Commons plans to investigate a number of other examples of Torgap-based microservices.
-In addition to existing Torgaps between Bitcoin wallets & full-nodes (Quick Connect) and the Gordian Wallet and its price discovery tool (SpotBit), we are also researching potential Torgaps for:
+In addition to existing Torgaps between Bitcoin wallets & full-nodes (QuickConnect) and the Gordian Wallet and its price discovery tool (SpotBit), we are also researching potential Torgaps for:

 * Lightning Network (C-Lighting & LND)
 * Blockchain Explorers (in particular Esplora for Bitcoin)